Amanda Gates: Mixed

 Gates played lead on Team Koivula, a mixed curling rink from the Fort William Curling Club out of Thunder Bay, Ontario.
 The team represented Northern Ontario at the 2016 Canadian Mixed Curling Championship in Toronto, Ontario, where they secured a bronze medal.
 Gates won first all-star lead at the event.

 In 2021 Gates started playing lead for the Trevor Bonot rink (Trevor Bonot, Jackie Bonot and Michael McCarville) from the Fort William Curling Club out of Thunder Bay, Ontario.
 That season they won the provincial title going undefeated and beating the Dylan Johnston team in the final at the Port Arthur Curling Club.
 Two weeks later they competed in the 2021 Canadian Mixed Curling Championship in Canmore, Alberta and finished just outside of the playoffs.
 Gates and McCarville won the Sportsmanship award for their respective positions.

 In 2022 Team Bonot defended their Provincial title at the Granite Curling Club in North Bay, Ontario going undefeated and defeating the Tyler Langlois team.
 They went on to win a silver medal at the 2022 Canadian Mixed Curling Championship in Prince Albert, Saskatchewan.
 Gates and Bonot were both recognized for sportsmanship at this event.

 2023 saw a three-peat for Team Bonot, winning the Northern Ontario Mixed Curling Championship at the Fort Frances Curling Club.
 They once again went undefeated besting Dylan Johnson in the final.

 Personal life

-Gates works as a commercial account manager for Cambrian Insurance.
-Her sister is Jen Gates.